-On moving to the 50/50 section, any existing contributions to:
+It should be noted that on movement to the 50/50 section any existing contributions to:

-- an AVC/SCAVC - an APC to purchase an amount of pension 'lost' due to a trade dispute or due to a period of authorised leave of absence or period of unpaid additional maternity or adoption leave or unpaid shared parental leave where the member is paying the full cost of the APC

-- a SCAPC to purchase an amount of pension 'lost' during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity or adoption leave or unpaid shared parental leave - an Additional Regular Contribution (ARC), added years, Preston part-time buy-back, or Additional Survivor Benefit Contribution (ASBC) contract / arrangement in force before 1 April 2014 - see section 16 are not reduced to half rate.
+- o an AVC/SCAVC - an APC to purchase an amount of pension 'lost' due to a trade dispute or due to a period of authorised leave of absence or period of unpaid additional maternity or adoption leave or unpaid shared parental leave where the member is paying the full cost of the APC - a SCAPC to purchase an amount of pension 'lost' during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity or adoption leave or unpaid shared parental leave - an Additional Regular Contribution (ARC), added years, Preston part-time buyback, or Additional Survivor Benefit Contribution (ASBC) contract / arrangement in force before 1 April 2014 - see section 16 are not reduced to half rate.
 The contributions under such contracts / arrangements continue to be paid in full, ie the full percentage rate or flat rate sum due under the relevant contract / arrangement.

-A member in the 50/50 section cannot commence payment of an APC contract which is at whole cost to the employee to buy extra pension.
-A member in the 50/50 section can commence payment of an APC contract if it is to purchase an amount of pension 'lost' due to:

-- a trade dispute

-- a period of authorised leave of absence

-- a period of unpaid additional maternity or adoption leave

-- unpaid shared parental leave, or
+A member in the 50/50 section cannot commence payment of an APC contract which is at whole cost to the employee (unless it is to purchase an amount of pension 'lost' due to a trade dispute or due to a period of authorised leave of absence or period of unpaid additional maternity or adoption leave or unpaid shared parental leave where the member is paying the full cost of the APC).

-- unpaid parental bereavement leave

-where the member is paying the full cost of the APC.

-A member in the 50/50 section can commence payment of a SCAPC contract only if such a contribution is to purchase an amount of pension 'lost' during a period of:

-- authorised unpaid leave of absence

-- unpaid additional maternity or adoption leave

-- unpaid shared parental leave, or
+A member in the 50/50 section can commence payment of a SCAPC contract only if such a contribution is to purchase an amount of pension 'lost' during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity, additional adoption leave or unpaid shared parental leave, and can commence payment of an AVC or Shared Cost AVC contract.

-- unpaid parental bereavement leave.

-A member in the 50/50 section can commence payment of an AVC or Shared Cost AVC contract.

-A member in the 50/50 section can commence payment of Preston part-time buy-back contributions.
+A member in the 50/50 section can commence payment of Preston part-time buyback contributions.

-When a member moves from the 50/50 section to the main section, any existing:

-- APC

-- SCAPC

-- Additional Regular Contribution (ARC)

-- added years

-- Additional Survivor Benefit Contribution (ASBC)

-- AVC or

-- Shared Cost AVC

-contract / arrangement must continue, unless the member elects to terminate the contract / arrangement.
+It should be noted that if a member moves to the main section any existing APC, SCAPC, Additional Regular Contribution (ARC), added years, Additional Survivor Benefit Contribution (ASBC), AVC or Shared Cost AVC contract / arrangement must continue, unless the member elects to terminate the contract / arrangement.
 Any Preston part-time buy-back contributions must continue.